akshit619/calendar-app/README.md

 npm run start:dev
 ```

-By default, the API will run at: `http://localhost:3000`
+By default, the server will run at: `http://localhost:3000`

 ---